Tutland (Tal’s Strawberry Farm) offers self-picking vegetables, fruits (including different types of strawberries), and flowers in Hod HaSharon.

 Tip: Tutland is a popular place.
 On a Saturday at 10:00 or 11:00, you might have to wait for up to twenty minutes in line to enter the farm.
 Thus, either arrive early or in the afternoon.

 - Child – 45 NIS.
-It also includes a box which you can fill with strawberries and take home (around 300 grams of berries fits in the box).
+It also includes a box you can fill with strawberries and take home (around 300 grams of berries fits in the box).

 - Adult – 30 NIS.